 Think about what you do with your dog every day and what you need to do it.
 All those things should be in your German Shepherd's travel bag.
-You should be brushing your buddy every day and FURminators are the best brushes for the thick undercoat of your German Shepherd.
+You should be brushing your buddy every day and FURminators are the best brushes for the thick undercoat of your dog.
 Canine cleaning wipes are a good thing to bring, you don't know what your German Shepherd gets into on the road.
 You may have to do a little cleaning session before he comes back into the car.

-Also pack an additional collar, additional leash, maybe a long line and possibly a tie out if you're going to a camping ground.
+Also pack an additional collar, additional leash, maybe a long line, and possibly a tie-out if you're going to a camping ground.
 Don't forget your doggie’s vitamin supplements and possibly medications he needs every day.

-Make sure you have current licensing, vaccination and health records including negative fecal test results before you go on your trip.
+Make sure you have current licensing, vaccination, and health records including negative fecal test results before you go on your trip.
 Many hotels and boarding places require that kind of paperwork to let your German Shepherd come in.
 Also, make sure there aren't any breed restrictions excluding German Shepherds at any of the stops during your trip.

-We German Shepherd lovers cannot imagine why someone wouldn't embrace our wonderful dog with open arms, but many people are afraid of German Shepherds and more and more breed restrictions have been observed in a variety of places.
-As sad and disappointing as that is, make sure you are aware of it before you go so you can patronize places who welcome you and your German Shepherd with open arms.
+We German Shepherd lovers cannot imagine why someone wouldn't embrace our wonderful dog with open arms, but many people are afraid of German Shepherds, and more and more breed restrictions have been observed in a variety of places.
+As sad and disappointing as that is, make sure you are aware of it before you go so you can patronize places that welcome you and your German Shepherd with open arms.